ianbren/Fibaro_Esp8266_101/README.md

 - basic Fibaro Virtual Device that polls an ESP8266
 - basic ESP8266 code to establish a web server and pass back JSON

+Notes
+- ESP8266 builds on Arduino IDE for simplicity

 Changes to make to the code
 - update the ESP8266 SSID and Password for the wifi - hard coded here for simplicity